louvrmat000/Portfolio/Personal project portfolio.md

 [The link for this info](https://www.sharecare.com/health/air-quality/oxygen-person-consume-a-day)

-### Entry 5, October 26, 2018-end of forth  ###
+### Entry 5, October 26, 2018###

+#### General info ####

+There are 3.04 trillion or 3,000,000,000,000 trees in the world.

+There are about 7.6 billion or 7,600,000,000 people on earth, since 1 tree produces enought oxygen for two people about 3.8 billion trees are needed to sustain just humans.

 [link to all animals](https://lib2.colostate.edu/wildlife/atoz.php?letter=ALL)

-Let's first start with our precious USA:

-There is about 326 Million Americans in the USA (currently) <-- about 163,000 trees